 It was like a coffee shop that was randomly open for business.
 One week it’s Thursday, another week they’re closed, and the week after, they’re open on a Monday.

-This sounds silly but on Instagram, he wasn’t even using hashtags which guys, all of you can do.
+This sounds silly but he wasn’t even using hashtags on Instagram, all of you can do.
 You can LITERALLY go to anyone’s post and copy off their hashtags.
-I wouldn’t advise that since their strategy may not work for you, but it’s a start!
+(I wouldn’t advise that since their strategy may not work for you, but it’s a start!)

 Many of us have been in this place and it can be tough and depressing.

-There’s a temptation to sell everything, even what feels like your soul.
+There’s a temptation to sell everything, even your soul. but I wouldn’t sell things first.
+Selling your things is giving up.
 Some folks offer “mini-sessions,” discounts, or deals.
 There’s nothing wrong with these, but they need to be intentional and planned out for maximum profitability, building your referral network, or simply practicing.
 These sessions should never be offered out of fear or scarcity.

 When you offer sessions in scarcity, you’re prone to make bad decisions.

 It’s so tough to see the forest instead of just the trees.
-I’ve taken photo gigs just to fill my gas tank and pay my phone bill.
-I get it.
-But this is so short term minded.
+I’ve taken photo gigs just to fill my gas tank and pay my phone bill, and I get it.
+But this is so short-term minded.

-If you haven’t ran or worked out for a long time or at a consistent level, how can you expect to immediately run a marathon when you’re backed into a corner?
+If you haven’t run or worked out for a long time or at a consistent level, how can you expect to immediately run a marathon when you’re backed into a corner?

 Okay, I think you get the beginning of my point so it’s time to give you some advice you can use and most importantly, can implement today!

-For these examples, just so everyone can lock into this, pretend that you know your business will stop or fail in 6 months if you keep doing what you do now.
+For these examples, pretend that you know your business will stop or fail in 6 months if you keep doing what you are doing now.
 I know this may be a stretch, but just pretend that you know it’s going to fail.

-This is what I’ve done when my back has been against the wall and some practical steps you should take when you’re suddenly in that place.
+This advice is what I’ve done when my back has been against the wall.
+I want to give you some practical steps you should take when you’re suddenly in that place.

 Sounds simple right?
 But here’s the truth — people with money are attracted to businesses and people who are already doing what they want to hire them for.
 Whatever you’re good at and could do for free needs to be something people will want to hire you for.